Possible signs and symptoms of toxic shock syndrome include:

 When to see a doctor

-Call your doctor immediately if you experience the signs or symptoms of toxic shock syndrome.
-This is especially important if you're menstruating or have just finished menstruating and have been using tampons or if you have a skin or wound infection.
-Tell your doctor what your symptoms are and how long you've had them.
+Call your doctor immediately if you have signs or symptoms of toxic shock syndrome.
+This is especially important if you've recently used tampons or if you have a skin or wound infection.